Cosmos (Sagan book): Summary

 Cosmos has 13 chapters, corresponding to the 13 episodes of the Cosmos television series.
 In the original edition, each chapter is heavily illustrated.
 The book covers a broad range of topics, comprising Sagan's reflections on anthropological, cosmological, biological, historical, and astronomical matters from antiquity to contemporary times.
 Sagan reiterates his position on extraterrestrial life—that the magnitude of the universe permits the existence of thousands of alien civilizations, but no credible evidence exists to demonstrate that such life has ever visited earth.
 Sagan explores 15 billion years of cosmic evolution and the development of science and civilization.
 He traces the origins of knowledge and the scientific method, mixing science and philosophy, and speculates about the future of science.
 He also discusses the underlying premises of science by providing biographical anecdotes about many prominent scientists, placing their contributions in the broader context of the development of modern science.

 The book, like the television series, contains a number of Cold War undertones including subtle references to self-destruction and the futility of the arms race.

-Style and contents

-Cosmos utilizes a light, conversational tone to render complex scientific topics readable for a lay audience.
-On many topics, the book encompasses a more concise, refined presentation of previous ideas about which Sagan had written.

-Cosmos is not just about the mysteries of space.
-Sagan leads every chapter with a philosophical quote to remind readers that the universe is not simply stars and planets, but a link between all things.
-He reminds readers that "we are all star stuff," and, though it seems humans are currently alone in space, the universe was not created for our race to thrive, but that we are a product of something much larger.
-Sagan's book explicitly supports the search for intelligent extraterrestrial life, as he believes the extraterrestrials will be able to spur an enormous change in life on Earth.